co-operating-systems/solid-control/milestones/W3/README.md

   This last one brings up an unavoidable scale problem: assume each person has 100 non-overlapping friends, we would end up creating a social network 100*100*100=1 000 000=1 million people large
 * [Client Auth](https://github.com/co-operating-systems/PhD/blob/main/UseCases/ClientAuth.md) looks at the problem of limiting Apps.
    We distinguish two types of limitations from the client side and the server side.
-   We show how these map to ABNL logic.
+   We show how these map to `says` logic.
 * [Delegation](https://github.com/co-operating-systems/PhD/blob/main/UseCases/Delegation.md) looks at Delegation use cases
 * [Deepak Garg's Phd](https://github.com/co-operating-systems/PhD/blob/main/UseCases/DeepakGargPhd.md) Deepak Garg's 2009 PhD built a detailed extension of the says logic for access control purposes with full proof-procedures.
-We want to see how far we can adapt those to the Web.
+We want to see how far we can adapt those to the Web. (very much work in progress)
 * [Verifiable Credentials](https://github.com/co-operating-systems/PhD/blob/main/UseCases/VerifiableCredentials.md) looks at how one can use W3C Verifiable Credentials standards for access control
 * [WoN.md](https://github.com/co-operating-systems/PhD/blob/main/UseCases/WoN.md) the certificate-based examples will often require a Web of Nations infrastructure.
 We look at examples of these.